Email is one of the best ways available to any business to market and sell products to customers.

 Successful marketing campaigns take more than sending out blast emails, which is why our tool goes beyond email and looks at other ways to interact with customers, from webinars to autoresponders.

-Our powerful automated marketing campaign suite gives you everything you need to nurture your customers, educate them, and improve sales (or any other types of conversions).
+Our powerful marketing automation software gives you everything you need to nurture your customers, educate them, and improve sales (or any other types of conversions).

 To get started, just head over to the GetResponse dashboard, where everything is easily accessible.
 We’ve split the dashboard into two areas: quick actions and the main menu.

 The quick actions menu allows you to quickly launch landing pages or newsletters using professional templates and guides.

 If you are creating a more in-depth marketing campaign, the main menu opens up a ton of options, from autoresponders to landing pages, forms, and webinars.

 Once you have created all the elements you need to start your campaign, you can use our intuitive workflow builder to control how customers move down your marketing funnel:

 In the Marketing Automation Workflow Builder, you get to choose from a variety of different conditions, actions, and filters.